-- (a) The essence of misconduct under these Regulations is improper interference, in the broadest sense, with the proper functioning or activities of the University or of those who work or study in the University; or action which otherwise damages the University. - (b) The following paragraphs elaborate this general rubric, but not so as to derogate from its generality.
+- (a) The essence of misconduct under these Regulations is improper interference, in the broadest sense, with the proper functioning or activities of the University or of those who work or study in the University; or action which otherwise damages the University. - (b) The following paragraphs elaborate this general principle, but should not be considered exhaustive.
 Since these Regulations are not an Act of Parliament, nor part of the law of the land, they do not seek to reflect or incorporate the approach of the criminal law in defining criminal offences with great precision.
 Their purpose is to regulate Students' behaviour as Students of the University in order to secure the proper working of the University. - (c) Nevertheless, serious consequences may follow a finding of misconduct.
-It is therefore necessary in every case for it to be shown that the conduct in question does fall within the general rubric in paragraph 7.3 (a) before it may be characterised as misconduct.
+It is therefore necessary in every case for it to be shown that the conduct in question does fall within the general guidance in paragraph 7.3 (a) before it may be characterised as misconduct.
 It is also open to a Student facing a complaint of misconduct to argue that the conduct in question, whether or not falling within one or more of the following paragraphs, should not be treated as misconduct because it does not interfere or damage in the manner contemplated by the rubric.